In the fall, your local farm stand provides a great variety of these nutrient-dense foods.

 Grapes

 Although grapes may be in the grocery store all year long, the fall is when they are locally ripe and ready for harvest.
-They are so easy to pack for lunches and are a favorite of both adults and children with their pleasantly snappy and sweet bite.
+They are so easy to pack for

 Grapes offer your body tremendous levels of protection through their phytonutrients that protect against colon and prostate cancers, coronary heart disease, and degenerative nerve disease.
 Red grapes contain anthocyanins, a kind of antioxidant polyphenolic, which perform anti-allergic and antimicrobial functions while white grapes contain oligopeptides with antibacterial properties.